 An AGENT PRODUCTIVITY REPORT gives an agent by agent breakdown of their time spent with the dialer.
 It’s broken into total time, billable time (i.e., time they are making calls), login time, not ready time, and ready time.

-Kyle Andersson of Digital Market Media says, “We use this report to see how the agents are spending their time within the dialer.
+Kyle Andersson, Director of Ops for Digital Market Media, says, “We use this report to see how the agents are spending their time within the dialer.
 This is a huge help for us, as we are a 100% remote team (including the agents), so the supervisors can’t be checking in on them as they would in an office.”